 - Field trips to local properties featuring clever design in action

-- A one year membership to Pip Permaculture Magazine
+- A one year membership to Permaculture Australia

 - A whole bunch of new permaculture friends and networks